What is bronchiolitis?

 Facts about bronchiolitis

-Bronchiolitis usually occurs in the winter and early spring.
+Bronchiolitis usually happens in the winter and early spring.

 The most common age group affected by bronchiolitis is children under 2 years of age.